LAION-AI/natural_voice_assistant/README.md

 ### Enhancing multi-modal and emotional context understanding

 - [ ] *Incorporate visual input*.
 Use a light-weight but effective vision encoder (e.g., CLIP or a Captioning Model) to incorporate static image and/or video input.
 - [ ] *Continuous vision-audio responses*.
-Similar to the (not genuine) Gemini demo [LINK] it would be great if BUD-E would naturally and continuously take into account audio and vision inputs and flexibly respond in a natural manner just like humans.
+Similar to the (not genuine) [Gemini demo](https://www.youtube.com/watch?v=UIZAiXYceBI) it would be great if BUD-E would naturally and continuously take into account audio and vision inputs and flexibly respond in a natural manner just like humans.
 - [ ] *Evaluate user emotions*.
 Capture webcam images from the user to determine the user’s emotional state and incorporate this in the response.
 This could be an extension of training on dialogues from video platforms, using training samples where the speaker’s face is well visible.

 ### Building a UI, CI  and easy packaging infrastructure